samrich98/Toronto_houses/README.md

 *- train.csv -> chronologically the first 80% of data.
 Used to train the model.*<br /><br />

 # Shape Files:
-The following shapefiles were used to in this repository:<br />
+The following shapefiles were used in this repository:<br />
 *- subway_stations.dbf*<br /><br />
 *- subway_stations.prj*<br /><br />
 *- subway_stations.sbn*<br /><br />